Gravitational-Wave Phasing of Quasi-Circular Compact Binary Systems to the Fourth-and-a-Half post-Newtonian Order

 Besides improving the detectors' data analysis, the motivation for computing high PN orders is also to perform high-accuracy tests of general relativity (GR), since the PN coefficients directly probe the non-linear structure of the theory.
 By confronting results from the PN expansion against data, one can put constraints on potential deviations from GR~\cite{Bsat95,AIQS06a}.
 This has already allowed for the confirmation of the signature of GW tails~\cite{LIGOtestGR,LIGOtestGR2}, and is promising for tests with future multi-band detections between LISA and ground-based detectors~\cite{Sesana16}.

-We denote by $f(t)$ the frequency of the dominant $(2,2)$ mode of the GW as measured by an observer in the asymptotically flat region far from the source (recall that this is twice the orbital frequency), and by $\psi(t) = \pi \int \! \dd t f(t)$ the corresponding phase.
-As usual, it is convenient to define the directly-measurable PN parameter $x = \mathcal{O}(c^{-2})$ by
+We denote by $f(t)$ the frequency of the dominant $(2,2)$ mode of the GW as measured by an observer in the asymptotically flat region far from the source (recall that this is twice the orbital frequency), and by $\psi(t) = \pi \int \! \dd t f(t)$ the corresponding half-phase.
+As usual, we define the directly-measurable PN parameter $x = \mathcal{O}(c^{-2})$ by

 where $m=m_1+m_2$ is the binary's total mass, $m_1$ and $m_2$ being the constant masses of the progenitors.
 For circular orbits, $x$ may be defined invariantly from the Killing vector of the helical symmetry in the asymptotically flat space-time.
 Since compact binaries tend to have circularized by the time they enter the detector's frequency band~\cite{Peters64}, we only consider the case of quasi-circular orbits, for which the time-evolution of the frequency and phase (or ``chirp'') is entirely driven by the energy flux-balance equation,